From the Chief...

 This could not be possible without the support of Mayor Carr and our Village Board!

 The Village Board approved purchasing a new 2026 Ford 550 / Demers Ambulance on October 7, 2024, which will be completed in Quarter 3 of 2026.
-This will replace our 2007 ambulance.
+This will replace our spare 2007 ambulance.
 The new ambulance will "mirror" our current 2022 Ford/Demers.

 Moving forward, expanding or maintaining two fully equipped ambulances helps to ensure better coverage, reduced response times, and the ability to handle multiple simultaneous emergencies more effectively.
 Given how vital EMS is in the overall emergency response system, this move reflects a recognition of the need for a robust pre-hospital care system in the community.